 The Maou in the light novel/manga, Maoyuu Maou Yuusha is an example of this, although she is more pragmatic than evil.

 Moo in the Monster Rancher anime captured Holly to use the Magic Stone to locate his original body, figuring he could destroy the heroes with it.
 They rescued her, but by that time he had gotten what he needed to know.
 Rather than let them find out where he was going or try and stop him in his humanoid form, he simply left them behind so they had no idea where he was.

+In Dragon Ball Z, Nappa and Vegeta (of the Saiyan race) are surprised that a Half-Saiyan/Half-Human Hybrid creates a much stronger warrior than either the Saiyans or humans alone.
+Nappa suggests that the two go to Earth conquer it, and use their women to breed an army of extremely powerful warriors.
+Vegeta shoots him down immediately—not because he was against the plan itself, but because it would be ridiculously stupid to breed a race of beings that would one day be far more powerful than you are yourself.
+Instead, he suggests they just go blow the planet up.
 Seeing as how Vegeta is eventually defeated, and won over (more or less) to the side of Earth, the fact that he ends up marrying a human and having a child with her suggests he's at least possibly implementing the interbreeding plan with the aim of now protecting his newfound home.

 This is the reason why Ginjo from Bleach told Tsukishima to stop Mind Raping Chad and Orihime.
 He has no moral objection to it, but destroying your hostages' minds means you can't use them as pawns.
 It's easier to just stick to Mind Control.